Beginner’s Guide to G-Shock Watches

 The Mudman G-9300 is resistant to mud and dust and has the Twin Sensor which includes a digital compass and thermometer, and it also has moon phase data.

 The Rangeman GW-9400 is the most popular Master of G watch.
-It is also mud resistant and was the first G-Shock with the Triple Sensor which includes an altimeter, barometer, and compass.
-The Rangeman is known for having the best memory features for recording its sensor readings and having sunrise/sunset data.
-It is considered to be one of the best all-digital G-Shock watches along with the Frogman.
+It is also mud resistant and was the first G-Shock with the Triple Sensor which includes a pressure sensor (altimeter and barometer), compass, and thermometer.

-The Frogman GWF-1000 is the only G-Shock (along with the new GWF-D1000) that has ISO-compliant Diver’s 200M water resistance.
+The Frogman GWF-1000 has ISO-compliant Diver’s 200M water resistance, like all watches in the Frogman line (but not all G-Shocks).
 It is also known for its stainless steel inner case and screw lock case back.

-The Frogman GWF-D1000 is the latest generation Frogman with the same features as the previous generation plus a water depth meter, compass, and thermometer.
+The Frogman GWF-D1000 is the most advanced Frogman with the same features as the previous generation plus a water depth meter, compass, and thermometer.
 The compass feature works both underwater and on land.